Does stress affect my immune system?

 - feeling very alert

-Often stress is temporary or short-lived, but if it carries on over days, weeks or even months, the ongoing stress response can negatively affect your immune system.
-For example, it can increase inflammation in your body which can disrupt how well your immune system works.
-As a result, this can actually make you more susceptible to illness.
+Often, stress is temporary or short-lived.
+But ongoing stress response can affect your immune system.
+For example, it can increase inflammation in your body.
+This can disrupt how well your immune system works.
+As a result, this can make you more likely to get ill.

-This year has been stressful for everyone.
-But if you’re aware that stress can impact your immune system, you can take action to try and reduce your stress levels.
+If you’re aware that stress can impact your immune system, you can try to reduce your stress levels.
 Some of the ways to lower stress include:

 - regular exercise (this releases endorphins – the feel-good hormones)

-- talk through your worries with people you trust, or write them down
+- talking through your worries with people you trust, or writing them down

-- chat to friends and the people that make you feel good
+- chatting to friends and the people that make you feel good

-- find ways to relax, such as mindfulness, meditation or breathing exercises
+- finding ways to relax, such as mindfulness, meditation, or breathing exercises

-- Vitamin A. You can find this in liver, milk and cheese.
-And in a variety of plants, such as dark green leafy vegetables (spinach and kale) and orange coloured fruits and veg (carrots, sweet potato, butternut squash, mango and apricots).
+- Vitamin A. You can find this in liver, milk, and cheese.
+Vitamin A can also be found in dark green leafy vegetables (spinach and kale) and orange-coloured fruits and vegetables (carrots, sweet potato, butternut squash, mango, and apricots).

 - Zinc is found in meat, poultry, eggs, cheese, crabs and some other shellfish, root veg, nuts and seeds, and wholegrain cereals and breads.

-- Vitamin D mostly comes from sunshine, but it is also found in oily fish, eggs, fortified breakfast cereals, spreads and dairy products.
-But it’s difficult to get enough vitamin D from food alone.
-As such, Public Health England advises everyone to think about taking a supplement of 10 micrograms a day in the autumn and winter months.
-You might want to consider this if you’re staying inside a lot more at the moment.
+- Vitamin D is made in our body from sunlight.
+It is also found in oily fish, eggs, fortified breakfast cereals, spreads, and dairy products.
+We’re advised to think about taking a supplement of 10 micrograms a day in the autumn and winter months when there’s less sun.
+Your pharmacist can advise on taking vitamin D supplements.

-“Specifically, for your immune system, exercise helps with your circulation, which lets the substances of your immune system move easily and freely around your body.
-This means they can do their job where they need to and do it efficiently.
+Exercise helps with your circulation, which moves the cells of your immune system around your body.
+This means they can do their job where they need to, and do it efficiently.